confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/cp-nonrbac-saslplain-lb/README.md

        --save-config --dry-run=client -oyaml | kubectl apply -f -
    ```

 2. Create the credential store used by this Blueprint.
-The credential store is only used by this Blueprint and can't be share with other resource and Blueprints:
+The credential store is only used by this Blueprint and can't be share with other resource or Blueprints:

    ```bash
    kubectl apply -f $SCENARIO_BASEPATH/blueprint/credentialstoreconfig.yaml --namespace cpc-system